MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Take this step:

 - Put Microsoft Entra ID in the path of every access request.
-This connects every user and every app or resource through one identity control plane and provides Microsoft Entra ID with the signal to make the best possible decisions about the authentication/authorization risk.
-In addition, single sign-on and consistent policy guardrails provide a better user experience and contribute to productivity gains.
+This process connects every user, app, or resource through a common identity control plane and provides Microsoft Entra ID with the signals to make the best possible decisions about the authentication/authorization risk.
+In addition, single sign-on (SSO) and consistent policy guardrails provide a better user experience and contribute to productivity gains.

 #### Integrate all your applications with Microsoft Entra ID

 Single sign-on prevents users from leaving copies of their credentials in various apps and helps avoid users get used to surrendering their credentials due to excessive prompting.

-Also make sure you do not have multiple IAM engines in your environment.
-Not only does this diminish the amount of signal that Microsoft Entra ID sees, allowing bad actors to live in the seams between the two IAM engines, it can also lead to poor user experience and your business partners becoming the first doubters of your Zero Trust strategy.
+Make sure you don't have multiple IAM engines in your environment.
+Not only does this diminish the signals that Microsoft Entra ID sees, allowing bad actors to live in the seams between the two IAM engines, it can also lead to poor user experience and your business partners becoming the first doubters of your Zero Trust strategy.

 Follow these steps: